Precautions for Infections

 - Please wash your hands thoroughly after sneezing, coughing into them, or coming into contact with anything that may be contaminated.

-A point of interest: The common cold (rhinovirus) is contagious for the illness’s duration for as long as you are producing moist secretions.
+A point of interest: The common cold (rhinovirus) is contagious for the illness’s duration for as long as you produce moist secretions.

 Lippincott Nursing Procedures (2019) 8th Ed.
 Philadelphia: Wolters Kluwer.
 (240)